TheColdPrince/AI-Diffusion-for-GPT/README.md

 # AI Diffusion

-This is the codebase for [Diffusion Models Beat GANS on Image Synthesis](http://arxiv.org/abs/2105.05233).
+This is the codebase for [Diffusion Models Beat GANS on Synthesis](http://arxiv.org/abs/2105.05233).

 This repository is based on [openai/improved-diffusion](https://github.com/openai/improved-diffusion), with modifications for classifier conditioning and architecture improvements.